 Most people get in and out of Medan as quickly as possible.
 I always get a bus straight to Brastagi, the cool hill town south of Medan.

 Berastagi: A Cool Retreat on The Way to Ketambe

 Berastagi (Dutch – Brastagi) is a small town only 2-3 hours from Medan and breaks the journey to the park.

 The climate is cool which comes as a relief and you can climb the nearby volcano if you wish.

 I stay in Wisma Sibayak in town, it’s been there for a very long time.
-I first stayed back in the 90’s.
-There are other places to stay if you search in TripAdvisor.
+I first stayed back in the ’90s.
+There are other places to stay if you search on TripAdvisor.

-Take a jumper, you’ll be surprised how chilly it is at night
+Take a jumper, you’ll be surprised how chilly it can be at night

 I stayed in the lower rooms with en suite bathrooms.
 You can also choose the cheaper upper rooms with a separate bathroom or a couple of very basic wooden bungalows at the rear.

 Warning: 3 major state-owned banks have been merged and finding an ATM that accepts foreign cards is now a big issue.
 Take plenty of cash with you to Katembe.
 Unless things have changed very recently there is nowhere to withdraw money beyond Berastagi, 5-6 hours away.

 To reach Ketambe and the park you must catch a minibus to Kutacane which takes about 5 hours for Rp80,000 but be warned the music can be DEAFENING.